 In addition to word play, teachers can also discuss the meaning of the poem with questioning.
 Here are a few question stems that come to mind.

-- Who or what is the concept of word poem about?
+- Who or what is the poem of the week about?

 - What happened in the poem?